 You might prefer to call it a learning and development policy, or any other title which will be most meaningful for your situation and people.
 The structure can also be used to create a training and development manual.

 You will find many and various examples of actual training and development policies in use.
-Several are now published on the web by the organizations which operate them, because this is a demonstration of organizational quality.
+Several are now published on the web by the organisations which operate them, because this is a demonstration of organisational quality.

-Training policies vary greatly because (rightly) they tend to be very specific for the organization.
+Training policies vary greatly because (rightly) they tend to be very specific for the organisation.

 That said, broadly a good training and development policy will cover the following aspects.
 There is no set or definitive order.
-Other people and organizations will have different ideas.
+Other people and organisations will have different ideas.

-- people (where people stand in organizational priorities, input, care, compassion, etc)
+- People (where people stand in organisational priorities, input, care, compassion, etc)

 Your own policy (and structure/template you start with) needs to be suitable for your own situation.